kgryte/github-create-repo/README.md

 createRepo( 'erfinv', opts, clbk );
 ```

 By default, the `function` [creates][github-create-repo] a repository for the authenticated user.
-To [create][github-create-repo] a repository in an organization in which the authenticated user is a member, set the `org` option.
+To [create][github-create-repo] a repository in an organization the authenticated user is a member of, set the `org` option.

 ``` javascript
 var opts = {